LouisRvlE/twitter-copy/README.md

 ### What did we learn ?

-Thanks to this project I was able to consolidate my knowledge in HTML, and develop my skills in CSS and more particularly responsive.
+This project gave me the opportunity to consolidate my knowledge in HTML, and develop my skills in CSS and more particularly responsive.

 I was also able to try Javascript, which really gave my project a real boost.